 ORGANISATION'S STRUCTURE

-DMT Solutions Global Corporation d/b/a BlueCrest is the global market leader in enterprise print, mail, and customer communications solutions to a variety of industries and end-markets, providing a wide range of inserting, sorting, and printing related equipment primarily for the transactional and direct mail industries.
+DMT Solutions Global Corporation d/b/a BlueCrest ("BlueCrest") is the global market leader in enterprise print, mail, and customer communications solutions to a variety of industries and endmarkets, providing a wide range of inserting, sorting, and printing related equipment primarily for the transactional and direct mail industries.
 BlueCrest has its head office in the United States of America.
-The BlueCrest Group has approximately 1,600 employees worldwide in direct operations in 15 countries and operates through partners in many other territories.
-The Group has a global annual turnover of over US$ 558 million.
+The BlueCrest Group ("BlueCrest Group" or the "Group"), which means BlueCrest and its subsidiaries and affiliates, has approximately 1,500 employees worldwide in direct operations in 14 countries, and operates through partners in many other territories.
+The Group has a global annual turnover of over US$ 538 million.

 OUR SUPPLY CHAINS AND DISTRIBUTION CHANNEL

-Our supply chain and distribution channel include:
+Our supply chain and distribution channel includes:

-• Procurement of thousands of products, parts, supplies, and services from suppliers located in multiple geographies (including The Americas, Europe, Asia, and ANZ);
+- Procurement of thousands of products, parts, supplies and services from suppliers located in multiple geographies (including The Americas, Europe, Asia and ANZ);

-• On-line sales channels, a direct sales and service force, and third-party channels retained to distribute and resell products and services.
+- On-line sales channels, a direct sales and service force, and third party channels, retained to distribute and resell products and services.

 OUR APPROACH TO PREVENTING SLAVERY AND HUMAN TRAFFICKING

-We are committed to maintaining business operations, including our supply chain, that does not use or rely on modern slavery or human trafficking; to acting ethically and with integrity; and to implementing and enforcing effective systems and controls in an effort to prevent slavery and human trafficking in our supply chains.
+We are committed to maintaining business operations, including our supply chain, that do not use or rely on modern slavery or human trafficking; to acting ethically and with integrity; and to implementing and enforcing effective systems and controls in an effort to prevent slavery and human trafficking in our supply chains.

 Employee Accountability Standards:

-BlueCrest’s internal accountability standards for employees are found in our Code of Conduct, our human resources policies, and the local rule of law.
-BlueCrest opposes the use of forced labor or the unlawful employment of children in any place where we do business, or by any contractor, agent, or supplier with whom we do business.
+BlueCrest’s internal accountability standards for employees are found in our Code of Conduct (the "Code of Conduct" or the "Code"), which means BlueCrest's employee code of conduct and ethics, our human resources policies and local rule of law.
+BlueCrest opposes the use of forced labor or the unlawful employment of children in any place where we do business, or by any contractor, agent or supplier with whom we do business.

 Subject to the provisions or requirements of local law, and after due diligence and full and fair investigation, any BlueCrest Group employee found to have engaged in slave labor or human trafficking will be subject to immediate termination of employment.